opendistro/for-elasticsearch-docs/docs/ism/policies.md

 In other words, a policy defines the *states* that an index can be in, the *actions* to perform when in a state, and the conditions that must be met to *transition* between states.

+You have complete flexibility in the way you can design your policies.
+You can create any state, transition to any other state, and specify any number of actions in each state.

 This table lists the parameters that you can define in a policy.

 Parameter | Description | Type | Required | Read Only